Arrow

 Why it matters

-• Medical expenses for diabetic patients are 2.3 times higher, and 20% of cases are estimated to be undiagnosed.
+• Medical expenses for diabetic patients are 2.3 times higher, and 20% of cases are estimated to be undiagnosed [2,3].

 Solution

-“DiabetesPredict” is a an algorithm trained to interpret aggregate health data, focusing on clinical factors such as blood pressure and glucose levels.
+“DiabetesPredict” is a an algorithm trained to interpret aggregate health data, focusing on the relevant clinical factors.
 Their assessments guide public health efforts to manage the prevalence of diabetes and mitigate its financial burden on health systems.

 Discover more and interact with our AI!